codingcracker71/Reading_Quest/README.md

 # Reading_Quest

-##Project Desription
-I made a videogame main menu for a reading game.
+I made a main menu for a reading videogame.

 ##Intended User or Player
 This game is designed for  3-8 year old children developing their reading and writing skills.